 - Connect the main cable and wire to the light pole.
 Then, apply the waterproof treatment.

 - A fuse is required for the phase line of each lamp.
-Make sure to firmly secure the fuse.
+Make sure to secure the fuse firmly.
 The bending direction of the terminal end should be clockwise.
 The fuse’s upper part is connected to the power inlet line, and the lower part is connected to the power outlet line.

 - Finally, the embedded nut of the lamp pole is brushed with asphalt for rust prevention.
-The street lamps and poles are installed.
+The street lamps and rods are installed.

 Outdoor Street Light Grounding Guidelines